WoltLab/docs.woltlab.com/docs/tutorial/series/part_2.md

 ## Adding Birthday Table Column in ACP

-To add a birthday column to the person list page in the ACP, we need to listener to the `PersonGridViewInitialized` event and add the additional column:
+To add a birthday column to the person list page in the ACP, we need to listen to the `PersonGridViewInitialized` event and add the additional column:

 {jinja{ codebox(
   title="files/lib/bootstrap/com.woltlab.wcf.people.birthday.php",